What types of mortgage are available?

 An offset mortgage

 An offset mortgage takes into account any savings that you have in your offset (savings) account.
 Rather than them earning interest, your savings will be used to offset the interest payment charged on your mortgage.
 If you have significant savings and would like the flexibility, an offset mortgage could be a good way to reduce the interest payable on your mortgage.

-With so many mortgages on offer, it’s worth comparing products to see what your repayments would be.
+With so many mortgages on offer, it’s worth comparing products to see what your repayments would be whether it's for your first home, a second mortage or otherwise.
 To do so couldn’t be easier, simply visit our mortgage page and doing a quick comparison.